sureshm-hub/code-challenges/cheat-sheet.md

         };
         allowed types for op: byte, short, char, int (primitive/boxed), String & Enum case null, default ->

 Bitwise:
+    left shift:
     1 << n -> left shift same as 2^n  or Math.pow(2, n)
+    x << n is equivalent to x * 2^n
+    right shift:
+    x >> n is equivalent to floor(x / 2^n)
     i >>> 1 -> unsigned right shift
     num1 ^ num2 -> bitwise xor that results in int
     Bit Manipulation solutions don't rely on standard libraries
+    * "Left to Lift (multiply), Right to Reduce (divide)." n is a power of 2 if and only if n>0 and (n & (n - 1)) == 0
+        - The key insight is that any power of 2 (e.g., 4, 8, 16) has only one bit set to '1' in its binary form.
+Subtracting 1 from that number flips the '1' to a '0' and all trailing '0's to '1's.
+This means a bitwise AND operation between a number and its predecessor will result in 0 only if the number is a power of 2.

 Boolean:
     ^ - Boolean version of XOR // no shortcut as both operands need eval DIY XOR: boolean negative = (dividend < 0) != (divisor < 0)